iCollin/PUBG-SDK/README.md

 # PUBG-SDK
 an sdk generated for pubg. purely for educational purposes.

-thanks to KN4CK3R for his UnrealEngineSDKGenerator
+thanks to KN4CK3R, cryzlasm, polivilas and others for the UnrealEngineSDKGenerator

 if you have a suggestion on how to improve this sdk, please open an issue.